 - CDC HIV Surveillance Report: Diagnoses of HIV Infection in the United States and Dependent Areas, 2015; Volume 27.
 HIV Surveillance reports disseminate data about HIV and AIDS, for example, the number and population rates of HIV diagnoses, the number of people living with HIV, and the number of people who are receiving HIV medical care.

 - HIV Among Youth.
 Centers for Disease Control and Prevention (CDC) 2016.
 This fact sheet provides 2014 data on HIV among youth in the United States, prevention challenges and CDC’s response to the epidemic.

-- HIV/AIDS Basics: Includes prevention, diagnosis and treatment, and guidelines for staying healthy
+- HIV Basics: Includes prevention, diagnosis and treatment, and guidelines for staying healthy

 - Pre-Exposure Prophylaxis (PreP) Basics

 Other Federal Resources

 - National Center for HIV, Viral Hepatitis, STD and TB Prevention (NCHHSTP).
 CDC